-Toxic Trading is defined as reckless risk-taking, impulsive behavior, and a disregard for fundamental principles.
+Toxic Trading is defined as reckless risk-taking, impulsive behaviour, and a disregard for fundamental principles.
 The threat of toxic trading jeopardizes not only individual trader accounts but also the stability of proprietary trading firms.
 We will shed light on toxic trading, defining its various manifestations and underscoring the imperative for vigilance and responsibility in the pursuit of profitable trading strategies.

 Toxic trading encompasses a variety of behaviors and practices, with some common characteristics including the following: